rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 of calling `add_two(2)`.
 We see a line for this test that says `test tests::it_adds_two ... ok`, and the `ok` text indicates that our test passed!

-Let's introduce a bug into our code to see what it looks like when a test that uses `assert_eq!` fails.
+Let’s introduce a bug into our code to see what it looks like when a test that uses `assert_eq!` fails.
 Change the implementation of the `add_two` function to instead add 3: